Lewislou/cellseg_sribd_napari/README.md

 ## License

-Distributed under the terms of the [Apache Software License 2.0] license, "cellseg-sribd" is free and open source software
+Distributed under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause) license,"cellseg-sribd" is free and open source software

 ## Dependencies